The Lost People

-The Lost People is a 1949 British drama film directed by Muriel Box and Bernard Knowles and starring Dennis Price, Mai Zetterling and Richard Attenborough.
-It is based on the play Cockpit by Bridget Boland.
-It was shot partly at Denham Studios outside London with sets designed by the art directors John Elphick and George Provis.
-The film's costumes were designed by Julie Harris.
+The Lost People, also known as Cockpit, is a 1949 British drama film directed by Muriel Box and Bernard Knowles and starring Dennis Price, Mai Zetterling and Richard Attenborough.
+It was written by Bridget Boland based on her 1948 play Cockpit.

 Plot

 After the Second World War, some British soldiers are guarding a theatre in Germany containing various refugees and prisoners trying to work out what to do with them.
 However, the displaced people, after uniting against fascism for five years, begin to disintegrate into their own ancient feuds: Serb against Croat, Pole against Russian, resistance fighter against collaborator and everyone against the Jews.
 Two people, Jan and Lily, begin a romance and decide to wed.
 However, one of the refugees is diagnosed with bubonic plague.

 Cast

 Production

+It was shot partly at Denham Studios outside London with sets designed by the art directors John Elphick and George Provis.
+The film's costumes were designed by Julie Harris.

-Associate producer Alfred Roome called the film "terrible... we shot for ages, then it stopped and started again and got terribly boring... it actually had two or three directors who came and went."
+Associate producer Alfred Roome called the film "terrible ... we shot for ages, then it stopped and started again and got terribly boring ... it actually had two or three directors who came and went."